New CCBC parking regulations in effect for Fall 2014

 E. In parking areas that have marked spaces and lanes, a vehicle must be parked in only one space, leaving clear access to adjacent spaces, without blocking driving lanes or creating a hazard for other drivers.

-F. Motorcycles and scooters may park only in the areas assigned for such vehicles or in the white spaces.
+F. Motorcycles and scooters may park only in the areas assigned for such vehicles or in spaces lined in white.
 Other vehicles may not use areas reserved for motorcycle parking.

 G. Every vehicle stopped or parked along a roadway shall be stopped or parked parallel to the curb or edge of the roadway, in the direction of authorized traffic movement and with the wheels within 12 inches of the curb or edge of the roadway.